-Serious side effects
+Common side effects

 Trifluridine and tipiracil may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration’s (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration’s (FDA) MedWatch Adverse Event Reporting program online or by phone (1-800-332-1088).

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+If you have stored this medication outside the container it came in, dispose of all unused tablets after 30 days.

-Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
-However, you should not flush this medication down the toilet.
-Instead, the best way to dispose of your medication is through a medicine take-back program.
+The best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA’s Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.

-It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
-To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org
+To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of sight and reach. http://www.upandaway.org

-In case of emergency/overdose
+In case of an emergency/overdose

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can’t be awakened, immediately call emergency services at 911.

-Last Revised – 05/15/2019
+Last Revised – 12/26/2023,, FDA-updated – 08/08/2023, SG

 Tell us how we can improve this post?